Lewuathe/docker-hadoop-cluster/README.md

 # docker-hadoop-cluster

-Multiple node cluster on Docker for self development.
+Multiple node cluster on Docker for self development. docker-hadoop-cluster is suitable for testing your patch for Hadoop which has multiple nodes.

 # Pull image
 If you want to use latest hadoop version in docker cluster, all you have to do is pull build images.